awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 1. In the navigation pane, choose **Policies**, and then choose **Create policy**\.

 1. Choose the **JSON** tab and copy the text from the following JSON policy document\.
 Paste this text into the **JSON** text box\.
+**Note**
+This example policy does not allow users to both sign\-in and perform a password change\.
+New users and users with an expired password might try to do so\.
+To allow this, move `iam:ChangePassword` and `iam:CreateLoginProfile` from the statement `AllowIndividualUserToSeeAndManageOnlyTheirOwnAccountInformation` to the statement `BlockMostAccessUnlessSignedInWithMFA`\.

    ```
    {